o3de/o3de.org/content/docs/user-guide/editor/layers.md

 ![\[A layer nested within another layer.\]](/images/user-guide/component/entity_system/layer-hierarchies.png)

 **Note**
-You can't make a layer a child of a non\-layer entity and you can't save a layer in a slice.
+You can't make a layer a child of a non-layer entity and you can't save a layer in a slice.

 You can nest layers to break up your level into smaller, more workable sections.
 If you are creating a large level, for example, you might have a single vegetation layer.
 If you have just one vegetation layer, then only one environment artist could edit this layer at a time.
 To allow multiple artists to work on the vegetation layer at once, you can nest other layers within the vegetation layer and assign each nested layer to different artists.
-This helps build a well\-organized hierarchy to keep the game's structure efficient.
+This helps build a well-organized hierarchy to keep the game's structure efficient.

 ## Adding Entities to a Layer

-Layers can contain freestanding (non\-slice) entities and slices.
+Layers can contain freestanding (non-slice) entities and slices.

 **To add an entity to a layer**
 + In the **Entity Outliner**, do one of the following:

   1. Select and drag an entity to a layer or within the layer hierarchy.

-  1. Right\-click an entity, pause on **Assign to layer**, and then select a layer.
+  1. Right-click an entity, pause on **Assign to layer**, and then select a layer.

 ## Saving a Layer